stevencr/stevencr/README.md

 I specialise in building applications using React and .NET and I consistently strive to deliver high-quality results with a focus on 100% client satisfaction.

-I have a proven track record in both frontend and backend development across a wide range of platforms, working with diverse languages and frameworks including C#, VB.NET, React, React Native, WPF, and TypeScript.
+I have a proven track record in both frontend and backend development across a wide range of platforms, working with diverse languages, frameworks and tooling including C#, VB.NET, React, React Native, WPF, and TypeScript.

 ---